Thank you for contacting

 Protecting Taxpayers from Fraud

-Filing a tax return early is one of the best defenses against identity thieves who try to claim false tax refunds.
-Seniors should ignore unexpected calls, texts, or suspicious emails demanding immediate payment or sensitive information.
+Filing a tax return early is one of the best defenses against identity thieves who attempt to claim false tax refunds in someone else's name.
+Seniors should ignore unexpected calls, texts, or emails demanding immediate payment or sensitive information.

 Where to Find Official Help